MathieuGr02/mathieugr.github.io/_Algorithms-Datastructures/2024-04-22-datastructures.md

 # Heapsort
 The concept works similair to selection sort, but here we sort from right to left.
+In heapsort we first build the ma heap such that the largest element is the root.
+We swap this element to the end of the list representation of the heap and the leave to the root and then look at the list[:-1] (so the same heap without the last heap which is now our max element).
+Then we perform sink on the new root giving us the new max heap.
+We repeat the same process until the list is sorted

 ### Properties
 - In-place: Direct representation of heap as array causes no usage of extra memory